Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 tore down into dust the forts of Königsberg, Breslau and Poznan.

-The Soviet tanks – the force that the praised German hardware could not resist.
+the force, that the vaunted German hardware could not withstand.

-The living history of the Great Patriotic War passed on this day in front of the ancient walls of Kremlin.
+the Great Patriotic War passed in front of the ancient walls of Kremlin.

 Transcript of the colour documentary